jwallet/spy-spotify/README.md

 - Max out the volume from Spotify and records all song at the same level, even if you play with your main volume.
 ### File features:
 - Split into separate tracks and add names the file like defined in settings `Artist - Title.mp3`
-- Add infos into the file : # track, title, artist, album, genre (if found on Internet)
+- Automatically add infos to mp3 files : # track, title, artist, album, cover art, genre (if found on Internet)
 - Records all songs under the same defined path.

 ## Parameters